campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-a-custom-set.md

 4. Convert your scene into a Flipside set by choosing **Flipside Creator Tools > Create Set From Current Scene**.
 5. Save your scene again.

-At this point, you should have a basic working set that can be published to Flipside Studio or previewed in the Unity editor.
+At this point, you should have a basic working set that can be published to Flipside or previewed in the Unity editor.
 To test it out, try pressing play and looking at your set in VR.
 You can teleport around using your right hand joystick or thumbpad to aim and pressing the index finger trigger to teleport.

 You can also grab and interact with any objects on your set that have a **PropElement** component on them.
 Just teleport to within reach and grab them using the grab or grip trigger button on your controller.

 ## Building and publishing your set

-When you're ready to build your set and test it out in Flipside Studio, click the **Build & Publish Set** button on the Creator Tools wizard.
+When you're ready to build your set and test it out in Flipside, click the **Build & Publish Set** button on the Creator Tools wizard.
 Unity will begin the asset bundle build process, which can takes some time to complete, and may take longer the first time.
 When the build process has completed,  you'll see a progress bar appear under the **Build & Publish Set** button showing how far along you are in uploading and publishing your set.

 ![Flipside Creator Tools - Build & Publish Set](https://www.flipsidexr.com/files/docs/2023.1/CT_set-upload.png)

-When that's finished, you can find your set in Flipside Studio under the **Imported Sets** button on the far right of the **Sets** menu categories.
+When that's finished, you can find your set in Flipside under the **Imported Sets** button on the far right of the **Sets** menu categories.

 ## Customizing your set